dotlang/language/README.md

 You can use `_` to define a lambda based on an existing function or another lambda or function pointer value.
 Just make a normal call and replace the lambda inputs with `_` (Example 8).
 You can use `:Type` after `_` when creating lambda, to remove ambiguity (Example 9).

 If lambda is assigned to a variable, you can invoke itself from inside (Example 8).
-This is used to implement iteration loops.
+This can be used to implement iteration loops.

 **Syntax**: `(name1: type1, name2: type2, ...) -> output_type { body }`